aught13/racerhistory.old/.github/README.md

 ## Roadmap

-- Complete conversion of origonal site to fuelPHP -- In Progress
+- Complete conversion of origonal site to fuelPHP -- complete with ver 1.0
-- Complete backend for new site -- In Progress
+- Complete backend for new site -- In development
 - Split out indivual sport sections from common parts and create modules
 - Add additional sports